 Jim filed his tax return in March 1944, a few months after he turned 17.
 A year later, after his 18th birthday, he enlisted in the Army and served as a buck sergeant in the occupation army in Germany.
 He was honorably discharged in November 1946.

 Like so many in his generation, Jim came home to restart civilian life.
 He returned to truck driving, married a pretty Italian-American nurse, raised five children and had 11 grandkids.
 I remember most days he rose at 3 a.m. to get on the road to avoid traffic.
 His normal work week was 60 hours.
 A loyal Teamster, Jim drove a truck until 1992, when he retired.
 He passed away in July 2009.
 I’ve never met a person who valued family as much as Jim or worked harder to keep the family bonds strong.
 For more than 35 years, and for so many reasons, I was proud to know Jim and to be his son-in-law.
 But finding his 1943 tax return, and understanding the quiet heroism behind it, only makes me prouder.

 Richard Connor is a semi-retired aerospace engineer with a keen interest in finance.
 Rick enjoys a wide variety of other interests, including chasing grandkids, space, sports, travel, winemaking and reading.
-His previous article for HumbleDollar was Think Bigger.
+His previous article was Think Bigger.
 Follow Rick on Twitter @RConnor609.